contentful/rich-text/packages/rich-text-from-markdown/README.md

 # rich-text-from-markdown

-A Typescript library that converts markdown to rich text.
+A library to convert markdown to Rich Text document.

 ## Installation